huggingface/diffusers/examples/wuerstchen/text_to_image/README.md

 ```bash
 accelerate config
 ```
 For this example we want to directly store the trained LoRA embeddings on the Hub, so we need to be logged in and add the `--push_to_hub` flag to the training script.
-To do so, run:
+To log in, run:
 ```bash
 huggingface-cli login
 ```